areynold/accessibility-for-project-managers/PITCHME.md

 ### Prepare the customer

 Changing content may invalidate site accessibility

-(Refer to WCAG 2.0)
+Note: Refer to WCAG 2.0

 ---

 ## Consider creating a VPAT

 Especially useful if working with other higher ed institutions

+Note: _product_ accessibility template.
+Discuss vpat structure.

 ---